tomrossmann/Backload/README.md

 **Backload** supports cropping and resizing of images.
 The parameters can be set within the web.config file or by an incoming request from the client.
 Multiple image manipulation features are implemented.
 Type conversion is also supported.

 **Backload** can create unique file names (GUIDs).
-So files cannot be overwritten or, if this is the purpose of using this feature, cannot accessed from the web withour the knowledge of the new name.
+So files cannot be overwritten or, if this is the purpose of using this feature, cannot be accessed from the web without knowledge of the new name.
 Mapping of the original file name to the new file name and back is also implemented.
 This feature can be used to send a friendly name back to the client.

 ### Features
 * Zero configuration: The defaults set up a fully functional server side file upload controller and handler.